weaddquality/gsharp/Installer/G# Framework ReadMe.txt

 Note: G# Framework will probably work on all LabVIEW supported platforms, but is not tested.

 ## EXAMPLES ##
-There are a lot of examples of how to use the G# Framework in <LabVIEW>/examples/AddQ/G#.
+There are a lot of examples of how to use the G# Framework in <LabVIEW>/examples/Object-Oriented G# Development.
 These examples are also searchable in the LabVIEW “Find Examples…”.
 Search for “G#”.

 ## SUPPORT ##